-- Demonstrate competence in conducting a complete neurological examination. - 2.
-Develop experience with funduscopic examination. - 3.
-Recognize anatomical landmarks and understand functions of lumbar puncture procedural equipment. - 4.
-Demonstrate competence in presenting and documenting a neurological history and physical examination. - 5.
-Recognize neurological symptoms and localize lesions. - 6.
-Demonstrate and apply knowledge of neurosciences to the understanding of the mechanisms of neurological disease and their treatment. - 7.
-Generate neurological differential diagnoses. - 8.
-Recognize neurological emergencies and the need for immediate patient management. - 9.
-Exhibit independent and self-directed learning.

-Display professionalism by adhering to dress code, being punctual for educational experiences, and contributing to an atmosphere conducive to learning.
+- Demonstrate competence in presenting and documenting a neurologic history and physical examination. - Demonstrate competence in conducting a complete neurological examination. - Recognize neurological symptoms and localize lesions. - Demonstrate and apply knowledge of neurosciences to the understanding of the mechanisms of neurological disease and their treatment. - Generate neurological differential diagnoses. - Develop experience in funduscopic examinations. - Recognize neurological emergencies and the need for immediate patient management. - Exhibit independent and self-directed learning. - Display professionalism by adhering to dress code, being punctual, and contributing to an atmosphere conducive to learning.